cardboard-iguana/cardboard-iguana.com/log/2021-11-03-tryhackme-complete-beginner.md

 * .php5
 * .phtml

-I always forget about that last one...
+I always forget about that last one…

 Note that when matching a URL against a pattern in FoxyProxy, nonstandard ports *must* be included!
 (So, `example.com` will pick up traffic on ports 80 and 443, but not port 8080.
 To do that, use `example.com:8080`.)

 Recall that the "Intruder" module in Burp Suite is the one that is used to attack/fuzz web requests.

-One nice trick is that after fuzzing your way around file extension filters, you can just return to the Proxy tab and complete your upload...
+One nice trick is that after fuzzing your way around file extension filters, you can just return to the Proxy tab and complete your upload…

 ### Privilege Escalation